co-mmer/aaa-mockmvc/README.md

 ## Overview

-A fluent testing framework for Spring's MockMvc that enforces the Arrange-Act-Assert (AAA) pattern and reduces boilerplate in controller tests.
+**AAA-MockMvc** is a fluent testing framework for Spring's MockMvc that enforces the Arrange-Act-Assert (AAA) pattern and reduces boilerplate in controller tests.
 The library guides developers through each testing phase with a strongly-typed, step-by-step API, ensuring a consistent and intuitive test structure.
 Common tasks such as